vulnebify/.github/profile/README.md

 # What is Vulnebify?

-Vulnebify helps organizations discover and monitor their public attack surface before attackers do.
+Vulnebify helps organizations turn Internet exposure into actionable threat intelligence before attackers do.

-We provide safe, low-noise tools and APIs to scan domains, IPs, and infrastructure for exposed services, misconfigurations, and risky assets, exactly as the Internet sees them.
+We provide safe, low-noise tools and APIs to continuously observe domains, IPs, and infrastructure, revealing exposed services, misconfigurations, and risky assets exactly as attackers see them.

-Built for red teams, blue teams, and security-focused developers.
+Built for threat intelligence teams, red teams, blue teams, and security-focused developers.

-If it’s online, it’s already being scanned.
+If it’s online, it’s already being profiled.

 ➡️ [Explore Vulnebify](https://vulnebify.com)